Svarsha12/web-scraping-module-11-challenge/README.md

 Store all the dictionaries in a Python list.
 Print the list in your notebook.
 Optionally, store the scraped data in a file (to ease sharing the data with others).
 To do so, export the scraped data to a JSON file.
 Used starter code file part_1_mars_news.ipynb.
 Exported mars_news to mar_news.json file.
+I imported json function to export the file.

 # Part 2: Scrape and Analyze Mars Weather Data